stratum-mining/stratum/README.md

 Different portions of the library will be used depending on the use case and/or desired functionality.
 Some examples of different use-cases are:

-1. A miner who runs a mining farm with Sv2-compatible mining firmware mining to a Sv2-compatible pool can use this library as a proxy which allows them to use the Group Channels, which reduce their bandwidth consumption and bolster their efficiency.
-Standard Channels are also supported in here, but are not as efficient as Group Channels.
+1. A miner who runs a mining farm with Sv2-compatible mining firmware mining to a Sv2-compatible pool can use this library as a proxy which allows them realize the full benefits of the Sv2 protocol.

 1. A miner who runs a mining farm with Sv2-compatible mining firmware mining to a Sv2-compatible pool, who wants to select their own transactions to build their own `blocktemplate`, can use